Overview

 Event

-- BELLE BANDURA: Natalia and Nadia, acoustic duo from Ukraine, play traditional folk music on the Bandura
+- BELLE BANDURA: Natalia and Nadia, an acoustic duo from Ukraine, play traditional folk music on the bandura

 - SAPALI KEURGUI: Senegalese traditional music group, who carry on the traditions of the griots and share their culture through music, dance and song